 What Drives Mobile Game to Become Popular

 Gaming on mobile devices (phones, tablets) has been improving at a far greater rate than any other technology that came before it.
-Just few years ago there was no powerful and capable-enough hardware (devices) that would provide great gaming experiences.
-Simply, there were no software that would run on those low-end mobile devices that could bring photorealistic graphics (console-quality) into your handheld, and there were no ecosystem to support, build and foster sort of gaming boom we experience today.
+Just a few years ago there was no powerful and capable-enough hardware (devices) that would provide great gaming experiences.
+Simply, there was no software that would run on those low-end mobile devices that could bring photorealistic graphics (console-quality) into your handheld, and there was no ecosystem to support, build and foster sort of gaming boom we experience today.
 We have composed a complete Mobile DevOps ebook for you to boost your mobile game quality.
 Download it now.

 The DevOps Process for Mobile Game Development and Testing

-This is where Mobile DevOps can play a significant role ensuring testing environment, criteria and goals are meet.
+This is where Mobile DevOps can play a significant role in ensuring the testing environment, criteria and goals are met.
 And as today’s mobile games are extending their life with new builds/releases/upgrades, testing all the new great features before it pushing it out for users is highly important.
 The process of testing looks somewhat like this:

-While more traditional testing occurred close to the release, testing in mobile devops is done continuously, on daily-basis and it provides instant results on how issues are found, and how those can be fixed.
-The architecture for mobile game testing isn’t that different from regular mobile app testing but it includes bunch of real devices, combined with the continuous integration and used gaming development tools (dev tools, game engines etc.).
+While more traditional testing occurred close to the release, testing in mobile DevOps is done continuously, on daily basis and it provides instant results on how issues are found, and how those can be fixed.
+The architecture for mobile game testing isn’t that different from regular mobile app testing but it includes a bunch of real devices, combined with the continuous integration and used gaming development tools (dev tools, game engines etc.).

 The solution for faster development-testing-deployment iterations and instant error reporting results as significantly higher quality with a mobile game.
 The better quality comes from the test automation, efficient use of continuous integration, real devices testing, and with the use of advanced testing methods.